-Students from schools across the country are coming together to participate in a Solar Spring Break experience in Sacramento, California.
-Check back soon for official trip dates.
+Students from schools across the country are coming together to participate in a Solar Spring Break experience March 25-29, 2019, in San Diego, California.

 In 2018, Solar Spring Breakers contributed to 33 solar installation projects that will save homeowners over $1 million in energy costs and prevent 2,600 tons of carbon dioxide emissions.
 Check out our 2018 video to see all of this year’s participants in action!